nichwall/peaceable_queens/README.md

 # Peaceable Queens
 Attempts to solve the Peaceable Queens problem, as described in this video https://www.youtube.com/watch?v=IN1fPtY9jYg

 This solution is designed to be single threaded, so that it can be implemented on an FPGA using digital logic.
 Multiple threads would probably speed it up, but not a lot of thought has been put into that application beyond having each thread have the starting queen be at different locations such that they don't run over each other in the backtracking algorithm.
+All benchmarks demonstrating changes in time are generalizations from running the code, without in-depth analysis.

 ## General algorithm